darklang/docs/docs/contributing/making-your-first-pull-request.md

 ## Formatting the code

-We use a `prettifier` on all our files, and this is tested during CI on all PRs.
+We use a code formatter on all our files, and this is tested during CI on all PRs.
 To format, call `scripts/format format backend`.
 There is also a [git hook you can use](https://github.com/darklang/dark/blob/main/scripts/pre-commit-hook.sh).